Crowndev/bitcore-crown/auxpow.md

 72 2b b8 df 4f 7c 61 59 e4 36 2d bf 8e b7 bd 9f 52 9a 27 5c 65 66 7d 05 8f a9 b7 29 de 75 be fe
 ```

-The bitmask is 2 (binary number 0000010, meaning all are "right" except the second branch, which is "left"), so the corresponding merkle tree is:
+The bitmask for this aux blockchain merkle branch is 2 (binary number 0000010, meaning all are "right" except the second branch, which is "left"), so the corresponding merkle tree is:

 ```
       -